 Wow!
 This courtyard is unrecognisable as the one we've just seen.
 The professionals were inspired by Roman courtyards and created a space that evokes colonial romanticism, with lush greenery and Mediterranean style tiles.
 Another element that has been successfully incorporated into this courtyard is the gallery.
 Thanks to this, a greater connection has been established between indoors and out.

 If we go up the stairs, we reach the terrace of the chorizo house: undoubtedly the best kept secret!
 The terrace was raised as an outdoor space designed for enjoyment and relaxation.
 There, professionals have taken advantage of the uneven levels to create various different areas with different uses.
-This paradise is equipped with a grill, outdoor dining area, and a jacuzzi.
+This paradise is equipped with a grill, outdoor dining area, and a hot tub.
 What more can you ask of a house located in the middle of the city!

 if you've enjoyed this project, be sure to take a look at the following ideabook: Before & after: An old manor completely modernised